catalinred/catalinred.github.com/_posts/2014-03-03-moving-from-wordpress-to-jekyll.markdown

 Before going anywhere further, I'd like to point out that if you're planing to publish blog articles from your mobile, while on vacation, then Jekyll might not suit your needs.
 And that's because of its dependencies.
 Unless perhaps you're using something like [Prose.io](http://prose.io), but that's another story.

 I'll start with the beginning, which is perhaps the ugliest part of my story: set up everything on a Windows machine.
-It felt just great when I got it running, but it wasn't that easy as on a Mac OS.
+Not that easy but it felt just great when I got it running.

 To be able to run Jekyll on a Windows system, you just need the Ruby environment and Jekyll of course.
 But if you want Pygments, the Python syntax highlighter, Python is required as well.